Mamatha-Leyona30/CapstonProject/README.md

 # CapstonProject
-This is My Capstone Project for Movie App
+This is My Movie App
+Author Mamatha B M